 Read the Certification Scheme Handbook and Field Guide for the Crew Leader certification.

 Fill out all information requested in the application , and gather documentation verifying you meet the prerequisite criteria.
 Your supporting documentation is critical to meeting prerequisite criteria.
-If you have been approved previously for one or more of the HEP designations, you may use that approval notice for the Crew Leader exams.

 Save the application form, and email, fax or mail it to BPI together with supporting documentation.